GeekyDeaks/g29-hall-sensor-mod/README.md

 There are two alternative designs in this repo

-1. modification using the original pot as part of the magnet assembly
+1. modification using the original pot as part of the magnet holder assembly
 2. complete replacement of the original pot with a 3D printed design